landlord training Program background

 Landlord Grant Project

 The third phase of the project included identifying 10 high-risk apartment complexes.
 The landlords of these complexes were provided resources to assist in educating their tenants about the importance of smoke alarms.
-These resources included posters for laundry facilities and common areas, smoke alarm pictorial sheets and tabletop display for new tenant orientation, and refrigerator magnets.
+These resources included posters for laundry facilities and common areas, smoke alarm pictorial sheets, a tabletop display for new tenant orientation, and refrigerator magnets.
 Additionally, Lloyd Maris developed three direct mail pieces which were mailed to the tenants in these complexes.

 Landlord Resources